 Now we are restricting our focus to the bivector parts of the invariants, which as subinvariants are of particular interest since bivectors generate planes for rotation (such as the Coxeter plane central to the study of these root systems).
 Each of the bivector subinvariants has 28 entries, corresponding to the $\binom{8}{2}$ combinations that form a basis for the bivector subspace, whether this is in a Euclidean basis or in the basis of simple roots.
-Here, we will be working in the basis of simple roots.
-Each bivector subinvariant hence takes the form: $\sum{i,j=1}^{8} c{ij} (\alpha_i \wedge \alpha_j)$ , for the 8 simple root basis vectors $\alpha_i$ , and general coefficients $c{ij}$ , which turn out to be even integers.
-This is motivated by the observation that rather intriguingly, the bivector part of the bipartite $E_8$ Coxeter element gives precisely rise to the $E_8$ diagram etc.
+Here, we will be working in

+TABLE 6.
+Frequencies of subinvariants for D_8 group up to an overall minus sign.
+Empty cells denote the fact that all subinvariants for this order of invariants are trivially zero.
+But there are also some non-trivial zeroes to do with the D_8 geometry, in which the factorisation of the Coxeter element into orthogonal eigenspaces contains two true reflections, also signalled by having two exponents of h/2 the basis of simple roots.
+Each bivector subinvariant hence takes the form: $\sum{i,j=1|i< j}^{8} c{ij}(\alpha_i \wedge \alpha_j),$ for the 8 simple root basis vectors α_i , and general coefficients c{ij} , which turn out to be even integers.
+This is motivated by the observation that rather intriguingly, the bivector part of the bipartite E_8 Coxeter element gives precisely rise to the E_8 diagram etc.